cschladetsch/KAI/Readme.md

 *Note that the Build Status is broken because this is a CMake-based project and I haven't bothered to get to work with appveyor yet*.

 Kai provides three scripting languages - Pi, Rho and Tau.
+It was also the inspiration for the C# [Pyro](https://github.com/cschladetsch/Pyro) implementatio.
+This entire project has taken almost two decades, on and off, in my own time.

 Kai a network distributed **Object Model** for C++ with full reflection, persistence, and incremental garbage collection.
 Currently supported platforms are: